patrickt/configurant/README.md

 ```

 Under the hood, this uses higher-kinded data types via the `higgledy` and `barbies` library, and the validation monad from `validators`.

+## TODO

+- Figure out the story with `System.Environment` and `System.Environment.Blank`

+## Thanks

+Kelsey Hightower's `envconfig` served as the primary source of inspiration.
+The idea to use `higgledy` came from me finding [`harg`](https://hackage.haskell.org/package/harg), though `configurant` is simpler and less ambitious than `harg`, being intended only for environment variable parsing.